SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 &nbsp;

-In this section, I will suggest and add many resources on artificial intelligence that can be useful.
+In this section, I will suggest and add many resources related to artificial intelligence that can be useful.
 The list is not exhaustive and I will expand with time, if you want to suggest other resources, you are welcome.

 I am listing seminal articles (the list is clearly not exhaustive), free available books, free courses and useful tools that I found.
 I am also listing a large set of database where you can find dataset for different machine learning tasks.
 These categories are also organized with sub-categories for clarity.